 the April 18, 1906, earthquake a century ago that leveled much of the city.
-You could make an argument that America`s first illegal alien amnesty was created by that earthquake, which burned many of the city`s records, thereby enabling Chinese nationals to claim American birth [Out of chaos came new Chinese America, San Francisco Chronicle, 4/13/06].
+You could make an argument that America`s first illegal alien amnesty was created by that earthquake, which burned many of the city`s records, thereby enabling Chinese nationals

+Yet when government buildings were destroyed a century ago, so were the birth and immigration records inside.
+Scores of Chinese recognized the serendipity, claiming citizenship and bringing in their children.
 In many cases, for a fee, they also brought in people who weren`t their children.
 Hundreds of those friends and strangers, who came to be known as "paper sons," arrived in the Bay Area in the following decades, changing Chinese America forever.

 has a film clip explaining paper sons, with no apparent shame that many Chinese committed fraud to enter America.
 Then as now, the attitude is that immigration is a right